François Lempérière

-François Lempérière (born 9 October 1926) is a French civil engineer who built and/or designed 15 dams in France and other countries.
+François Marie Henri Charles Lempérière (9 October 1926 – 26 January 2026) was a French civil engineer who built and/or designed 15 dams in France and other countries.
 He invented solutions such as Fusegates, Piano Keys Weir, Twin Dams and Tidal Gardens.
-He received his education at Ecole Polytechnique and Ecole Nationale des Ponts et Chaussées.
+Lempérière received his education at Ecole Polytechnique and Ecole Nationale des Ponts et Chaussées.

-Biography
+Life and career

-François Lempérière has been a contractor along 40 years in GTM (Grands travaux de Marseille, later GTM Entrepose) where he was in charge from 1960 to 1985 of building large structures in rivers (Rhône, Rhine, Nile, Zambezi) (such as the Cabora Bassa Dam on the Zambezi) or at sea as the Saint-Nazaire Dry Dock in France where have been built the largest world tankers and ships.
+François Lempérière was a contractor for 40 years in GTM (Grands travaux de Marseille, later GTM Entrepose) where he was in charge from 1960 to 1985 of building large structures in rivers (Rhône, Rhine, Nile, Zambezi) (such as the Cabora Bassa Dam on the Zambezi) or at sea as the Saint-Nazaire Dry Dock in France where have been built the largest world tankers and ships.
 He was also involved in highways, canals and nuclear plants.

-He was Chairman of GTM International and after 1982 Deputy General Manager of GTM Entrepose.
+He was chairman of GTM International and after 1982 Deputy General Manager of GTM Entrepose.

-François Lempérière has patented 3 inventions for GTM Entrepose and its subsidiary Hydroplus.
+Lempérière patented three inventions for GTM Entrepose and its subsidiary Hydroplus.

-Since 1976, he has been member of 5 Technical Committees of ICOLD, the International Commission on Large Dams, vice-Chairman of the Committee on Technology of Construction, and Chairman of the Committee on Cost of Dams.
+From 1976, he was a member of five Technical Committees of ICOLD, the International Commission on Large Dams, vice-chairman of the Committee on Technology of Construction, and chairman of the Committee on Cost of Dams.